m-ld/sustainable-web-apps/spec/use-cases.md

 ### Engineering Challenges

-1. Notes are an example of semi-structured data with significant requirements on the variety and veracity 'big data' axes:
+1. Notes are an example of partially structured data with significant requirements on the variety and veracity 'big data' axes:
    - Primarily free-form rich text, but with additional requirements for commenting, tagging, categorising, citing and linking, where such metadata may need to be structured to conform to the thought-worker's or their organisation's controlled vocabularies.
    - Links to other systems such as Data Analytics, Document Management, Project Management; including import and export as well as referencing.
 2. Features tend to have been added ad-hoc during the product's lifecycle, resulting in significant technical debt.